 Every time I see that commercial I also think about how I’ve always wanted to like smoothies but NEVER, EVER have.
 A healthy, nutritious breakfast packed with fruits and veggies that gear you up for the whole day?
 Sounds like a real win but there’s one annoying culprit always hiding in smoothies that has kept me away from them: BANANAS…

 I’ve always found the raw banana flavor to be extremely over powering.
-Plus that faint slimy texture is off putting.
-Tim usually eats a banana after working out because it’s a good protein burst after burning calories.
-I know I should follow his lead for the health benefits but I just can’t get behind raw bananas #sorrynotsorry.
+Plus that faint slimy texture is off-putting.
+I know I should eat them for the health benefits but I just can’t get behind raw bananas #sorrynotsorry.
 I know I’m not alone in my raw banana dislike though; just google “smoothies without bananas” and you’ll see that millions of people feel the same way!

 How to make a thick, creamy smoothie without bananas?

 With my raw banana loathing, I’ve never been able to actually enjoy smoothies.
 It’ seems like there’s always a new smoothie trend to try too like smoothie bowls, kale smoothies and protein smoothies.
 But 9 times out of 10 those smoothie recipes have bananas in them.

 So if you don’t want the flavor of your cherry avocado smoothie overpowered by bananas, what do you do?

 Avocados provide thickness and the perfectly creamy texture that banana usually adds.
 P.S. if you’ve only used avocado in savory dishes, don’t worry; it’s more for creaminess in this cherry avocado smoothie recipe rather than flavor.
 Cherry and coconut are more prominent than the avocado here.

 You can whip up these healthy cherry avocado smoothies really quickly but if you don’t want the shaking thunder of your blender early in the morning, you have a few options: